EmMDC/lmu-cmsi-3801-EmilioMDC--HW/README.md

 powers_generator(*, base, limit)
 Generates powers of the specified base up to the given limit.
+Makes sure to only accept keyword arguments.

 Parameters:
 base: The base of the power.